 The route prices on lead time and season.
 High season (December to April) sees the 07:00 morning Lomprayah sell out 2 to 3 days ahead.
 Songserm holds inventory longer because the slower crossing has thinner demand.

 Gulf monsoon (October to December) brings rough afternoon seas.
+This is an open-Gulf leg with no land to shelter behind once you clear Koh Tao, so the sea state on the day matters more here than on a sheltered bay route.
 Both morning sailings (07:00 and 09:30) cancel less than 5 percent of the time.
 Songserm’s later afternoon sailing cancels 10 to 20 percent in November storms.
+The pattern is consistent.
+Seas are calmest at first light and build through the afternoon, which is the single best argument for taking the earliest boat you can in the rough months.

 Frequently asked questions about Koh Tao to Koh Samui